artslimedev/react-padfinder-website/README.md

 **Tech used:** HTML, CSS, JavaScript, React

 This was a project I took on as one of my first React applications.
 It is a front-end design of a real estate agency firm's website.
-The site was built using HTML & CSS implimented in the form of use the React library.
+The site was built using HTML & CSS implimented in the form of using the React library.
 Each section of the page is built using the components framwork and incorporating HTML into JSX.
 I imported each component as well as all the assets into the proper directories.
 I also imported and used React-Icons in the UI.
 Using NodeJS I installed the proper packages for react-icons as well as react itself.
 Once the project was completed I once again used Node to run my script and build my application for deployment.

 ## Lessons Learned: